Everybody (Almost) Has a Last Stand

 There’s an old joke about the housewife who calls her husband on his cell phone during the evening commute.
 “Be careful, Dear,” she says.
-“The news says there’s wrong-way driver on the Beltway.”
-“A wrong-way driver?,” the husband shouts.
+“The news says there’s a wrong-way driver on the Beltway.”
+“A wrong-way driver?” the husband shouts.
 “There are thousands of them!”

 This came to mind while enjoying Michael Walsh’s superb book Last Stands: Why Soldiers Fight When All Is Lost.
 Freedom-loving men will fight to the death for all they hold sacred, and Michael’s book is adorned by a moving memoir of his father, a Marine officer during the terrible American retreat from the Chosin Reservoir.
 The book is enormously popular, and deservedly so.